Betting On Football: The Basics

 These have become more popular in the past couple of years.
-It wasn’t long ago when prop bets were only available for the Super Bowl.
-Their popularity has made them available nearly every day now.
+It wasn’t long ago when betting on football prop bets were only available for the Super Bowl.
+Their popularity has made them available for nearly every game.
 Prop bets are made for specific games, seasons, and even awards.

 During a game, you’re betting on whether something will or won’t happen.
 Here’s an example of a prop bet you might see for the fictional Jets game.

-The odds here favor that Fitzpatrick will throw more than 1 interception in the game.
+The odds here favor that Darnold will throw more than 1 interception in the game.
 If you remember from the moneyline section, a $1,000 wager on the “Over” will win $100.
-If you think that Fitzpatrick won’t throw an interception you’ll be paid $1,500 for a $100 wager.
+If you think that Darnold won’t throw an interception you’ll be paid $1,500 for a $100 wager.

 Season-long prop bets can be available for individual players, teams, and awards.
 Here are a few samples: